arendsee/synder/README.md

 # Definitions

- * query genome - the reference genome of input intervals
+ * query genome - the genome referenced by the input intervals

  * target genome - the genome to which input intervals are mapped